RBrynsvold/Capstone/replication_instructions.md

    * Enter 'admin' in the password field
    * Navigate into the Capstone/notebooks directory
    * Open the 'load_inspect_model.ipynb' notebook
-   * Execute the cells in order and make your own conclusions!
+   * Execute the cells in order and do your own investigation of the results!